Learning Invariant Representations under General Interventions on the Response: Characterization of Invariant Matching Properties

 \begin{corollary} Under Assumption~\ref{assump1}, if $Y$ is intervened through the noise variance in model $\mathcal{M}^{e,1}$, the second matching property holds for $k \in CH(Y)$ such that $k \not \in DE(i)$ for any $i \in CH(Y)\setminus k$, and $R = \{1,\ldots,d\}\setminus DE(Y)$. \end{corollary}

 The resulting IMPs no longer satisfy the invariance property~\eqref{inva_trans}, but we can use the IMP directly for the prediction of $Y^{e^{\text{test}}}$. \begin{remark} To sum up, the class of IMPs constructed under interventions on $Y$ only through the coefficients and shifts will in general imply the invariance property~\eqref{inva_trans}, but it is not the case under interventions on $Y$ through the noise variance.
 For the characterizations of IMP, we focus on sufficient conditions that are relatively simple to evaluate, while they are not necessary conditions in general.
 One way to find necessary and sufficient conditions for the first/second IMP is through explicit (but tedious) calculations as in the proof of Proposition~\ref{prop_l}.
 However, such conditions are hard to evaluate and provide limited insights into our methodology.
-We thus do not pursue them in this work. \end{remark}
+We thus do not pursue them in this work.
+When $Y$ is intervened through the coefficients of all its parents, i.e., $PE=PA(Y)$, a recent work~\cite{du2023identifying} shows that $PA(Y) \subseteq S$ and $PA(Y) \subseteq R$ are also necessary for the IMP under mild assumptions, leading to a novel algorithm for identifying direct causes of $Y$ in the multi-environment setting.